Careers360 Logo

 Permanent Tissues

-Types:- simple tissue and complex tissue
+Simple and complex tissue

 Parenchyma

-• It is the most abundant cell in plants .
+• It is the most abundant cell in plants.

 Collenchyma

-• They are living mechanical tissue.
+• They are living cells and contain protoplasast.

 Sclerenchyma

-• They are dead cells
+• These are considered dead cells.

-• They have lignin deposition.
+• They have a lignin deposit.

 • Xylem vessels